 Men who are rich in testosterone often find themselves in great trouble or achieving great success.
 Testosterone inspires confidence and aggression.
 Most entrepreneurial types tend to be high in testosterone and tend to be confident of their ability to achieve in business and life.
 Knowing this allows you to pull a useful mind string.
 Appealing to the core urges of a man in some manner is useful in awakening his confidence and “go for it” attitudes.

-KEY.
-Help your client re-experience past victories in any aspect of life and you will probably succeed in creating a “testosterone rush.”
+Legend Point: Help your client re-experience past victories in any aspect of life and you will probably succeed in creating a “testosterone rush.”
 Linking your product to this rush, will enhance the probability of compliance.

 Testosterone is tied to “winning” in men.
 An excellent manner of instilling a testosterone rush into men is to have them recount a story of a time when they overcame the odds and “won.”
 This normally creates a testosterone surge in men and builds confidence.
 By successfully linking this internal state to your product or service you almost assure yourself of making a sale.